zupolgec/wp_save_with_keyboard/README.md

 ## Description

-This plugin lets you save your posts, pages, theme and plugin files in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).
+This plugin lets you save your posts, pages, theme and plugin files, widgets, menus, etc. in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).

 I've coded this plugin because I was tired of pressing Cmd+S and then realize Chrome was trying to save the whole webpage